Zelensky says Ukrainians ‘invincible’ as he pushes for victory on war anniversary

 “On February 24, millions of us made a choice,” Mr Zelenksy said.
 “Not a white flag, but the blue and yellow one.
 Not fleeing, but facing.
 Resisting & fighting” “It was a year of pain, sorrow, faith, and unity.
 And this year, we remained invincible,” he added.
 “We know that 2023 will be the year of our victory!”

+Vitali Klitschko, the mayor of Kyiv and a former heavyweight champion boxer, also issued a defiant message, saying that “we believe in ourselves and our country.
+Therefore, we will overcome everything and win.”

-Ukraine continues to stand strong in the face of Mr Putin’s bloody and illegal assault, 12 months since Russia’s tanks rolled across the border, with the chilling and unmistakable wail of air raid sirens filling the skies of Kyiv on a day that changed the world.
+Ukraine continues to stand strong in the face of Mr Putin’s bloody and illegal assault, 12 months since Russia’s tanks rolled across the border as the chilling and unmistakable wail of air raid sirens filled the skies of Kyiv on a day that changed the world.

 Western military officials estimate casualties on both sides of the largest conflict in Europe since World War Two to be at more than 100,000 killed or wounded.
 Tens of thousands of civilians also died, while millions more have fled the threat of fighting.